jakezeal/MnemonicSteganography/README.md

-# Mnemonic Seed to Stenography
+# Encrypted Mnemonic Codes and a better UX with Stenography

-Encrypt and convert your mnemonic seed into a stenographic image.
-A new standard for mainstream Bitcoin storage.
+Encrypt and encode your mnemonic code into an image using stenography.
+A new standard for mainstream Bitcoin storage on mobile.

-Implement this new standard into any existing crypto wallet that supports mnemonic seeds.
-Instead of getting a user to write down 12 or 24 words, export a stenographic image.
+Implement into any existing crypto wallet that supports [BIP0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+Instead of having a user write down 12 or 24 words, export an image.

 # Contents

 * [Swift](mnemonic-stenography-swift)
 * [Python](mnemonic-stenography-python)

-1. Ask user for encryption password & encrypt mnemonic seed
+1. Ask user for encryption password & encrypt mnemonic code
-2. Encode mnemonic seed into image (using stenography)
+2. Encode mnemonic code into image (using stenography)
 3. Export image to camera roll
+4. Verify by uploading and decoding image

 Note:
-- Encoded image (with stenography & mnemonic seed) must be store unencrypted
+- Encoded image with mnemonic code data must be store uncompressed